How can you tell if your rabbit is pregnant? Find out more about the process of rabbit pregnancy, and get practical tips and advice.

 When can rabbits mate?

-There are a few ways you can tell if your rabbit is pregnant:
+You can tell if your rabbit is pregnant in several ways:

-- Nest building - female rabbits instinctively build a nest using hay or straw when they are pregnant
+- Nest building – does instinctively build a nest using hay or straw when they are pregnant

 - Fur pulling – soon-to-be mothers pull their own fur out to use as a blanket to keep the babies warm